 The Saidye Bronfman Award for excellence in the fine crafts (originally created in 1977) is part of the prestigious family of GGArts awards.
 This ensures that Canada’s outstanding craft artists receive national recognition each year alongside their peers in the visual and media arts.
 Explore the website and discover Canada’s best fine craft artists and their work.

 GGArts winners are selected by independent peer juries.
 The peers who adjudicated the 2017 awards are:

 All 2017 winners receive special-edition medallions produced by the Royal Canadian Mint.

 The bronze medallion, 75 mm (three inches) in diameter, bears the emblem of a maple tree flanked by two crowned lion's heads.
 The maple is the symbol used to represent the Canada Council.
 The lions represent the vice-regal emblem of the Governor General; their crowns represent Canada; and their number, the two disciplines recognized by the award.
 The motto "Excellentiae in artibus causa" [for excellence in the arts] adorns the face of the medallion, while the name Canada Council for the Arts is engraved on the edge.
 The name of the award, the year of its attribution and the name of the laureate are engraved on the back of the medallion.

-View video portraits of the 2017 winners on all VIA Rail Canada routes until 2021.
+Until 2021, you can view video portraits of the 2017 winners on VIA Rail Canada’s Quebec-Windsor corridor routes.

 Videos portraits of the 2017 winners are available on Air Canada’s national and international flights from April to May 2017.